maruel/citygpt/data/ottawa/ingested/encroachments-city-highways-law-no-2003-446.md

 “
 tourist information kiosk
 ” means a portable, attended structure used for selling admission tickets and to provide printed tourist related information to the public, such as, but not limited to, city maps and printed advertisement brochures and which occupies an area of the highway not greater than four square metres (4m²);
-"
-use
-”, with respect to a water pipe, includes the carrying of any lighted or heated water pipe as well as inhaling or exhaling vapour, smoke, or gas associated with or resulting from water pipe use; (2016-304)
 “
 vehicle
 ” includes a motor vehicle, trailer, traction engine, farm tractor, road-building machine, bicycle and any vehicle drawn, propelled or driven by any kind of power, including muscular power, but does not include a motorized snow vehicle or a street car;
 “
 waste receptacle
 ” means a portable and water impermeable container of less than twenty-three kilograms (23 kg) for the sole use of the public to dispose of waste generated from a food premise or from smoking activity.
-“
-water pipe
-” means a device, whether called a water pipe, hookah or any other name, that burns or heats a tobacco or non-tobacco substance or a combination thereof, with which the vapour, smoke or gases may pass through liquid prior to being inhaled, and excludes an electronic cigarette as defined under the Electronic Cigarettes Act (2016-304).
-### Section 2 - Exemptions
+## Section 2 - Exemptions

 1. The provisions of this by-law do not apply to:
-  1. lawns and private entrance walkways or private approaches placed or constructed in accordance with the City’s by-laws;
+  1. lawns, boulevard gardens, free library boxes, pop-up retail display and vending, private entrance walkways or private approaches placed or constructed in accordance with the City’s by-laws; (2025-XX)
   1. flags and flag-poles located at a height of two and one-half metres (2.5 m) or more above the elevation of the centreline of the roadway immediately facing the flag or flag-pole that are not used for advertising purposes;
   1. existing footings that,
     1. do not encroach on a highway by more than three hundred millimetres (300 mm),